rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What support can I expect for imported and shared images?

 Imported and shared images are considered non-standard images.
-Learn more about [Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images).
+Learn more about [Standard and non-standard images](/how-to/rackspace-standard-and-non-standard-images).

-For servers booted from non-standard images, we ensure that the host servers are functioning properly and that API availability meets the Service Level Agreement.
+For servers booted from non-standard images, we ensure that the host servers are functioning properly and that API availability meets the Service Level Agreement (SLA).
 We also provide advice about sharing, importing, and exporting images.

 #### I'm a Managed Cloud customer.
 Do I only get infrastructure-level support for servers that are built from non-standard images?